sachieko/lo5r-app/README.md

     1. Update link filters for conditions ✅
   * Site has terrain qualities page for terrain ✅
     1. Update link filters for terrain qualities ✅
+  * Site has Advantages and Disadvantages Page
+    1. Allow both NPC and PC Advantages or Disadvantages
+    2. Have a quick filter button to limit to PC or NPC only.
   * Site has announcement page for dev updates ✅
 * Advanced features
   * Some tables have specific keywords for strict filtering, such as the ring names for opportunities only showing opportunities of that type ✅
   * Keywords can be mapped to their RESTful route for quick navigation ✅
     1. Automated the mapping for keywords via the backend. ✅
-    2. Cache these keywords in localStorage for fast and reliable lookups after the first pageload, even for refreshes or new tabs
+    2. Cache these keywords in localStorage for fast and reliable lookups after the first pageload, even for refreshes or new tabs ✅
   * Create admin suite for quick insertion of new values into database (This is not a priority, and would just make it easier for non-developers to contribute to my project)
     1. Use authorization via username & password
     2. Allow admin to insert resources